 DUI Lawyer in Montgomery County, PA

-Being charged with drinking and driving is a serious offense with no easy answers.
-If you’ve gotten a DUI, you need straightforward advice to make smart decisions based on your rights under Pennsylvania law.
+A DUI lawyer serving Montgomery County under Steven Kellis understands that being charged with drinking and driving is a serious offense with no easy answers.
+If you’ve gotten a DUI, you need straightforward advice to make intelligent decisions based on your rights under Pennsylvania law.

-Steven Kellis, a Montgomery County, PA DUI Lawyer understands the anxiety associated with a DUI charge.
-Alleviate your worries and find the best path forward with a qualified DUI attorney who can seek the best possible outcome for your case.
+We understand the anxiety associated with a DUI charge.
+Alleviate your worries and find the best path forward with a qualified DUI lawyer who can seek the best possible outcome for your case.

 Every case has different circumstances requiring a specific defense strategy guided by an experienced attorney.
-If you have recently been arrested, work with a trusted Pennsylvania DUI lawyer to fight your charges.
+Work with a trusted Montgomery County DUI lawyer to fight your charges if you have recently been arrested.

 Mr. Kellis has worked on both sides of DUI law, has relationships with the courts in Montgomery County, and will fight to reduce or dismiss charges against you.
 He has handled cases like yours every day for the past 25 years.